Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Conclusions

 \section{Conclusions}

+In this paper, we have developed a quantum preconditioning framework for solving linear systems { arising from finite difference discretizations of the Poisson equation}, combining the Schr\"odingerization technique with the BPX multilevel preconditioner.
+The core idea is to construct a structure-aware block-encoding of the symmetrized preconditioned matrix $A_S = S^\top A S$ via a novel commuting identity $C_L S_\ell = T_{\ell \to L} D_\ell$.
+This construction avoids the unfavorable normalization scaling that would otherwise arise from naive multiplication of separate block-encodings, yielding an exact block-encoding of $A_S$ with normalization $\mathcal{O}(d^2(L+1))$, where $d$ is the spatial dimension and $L$ is the number of levels.
+Combined with Schr\"odingerization-based Hamiltonian simulation, the overall quantum algorithm achieves a query complexity of $\mathcal{O}\big(\mathrm{poly}(d)\,\varepsilon^{-1}\,\mathrm{polylog}(\varepsilon^{-1})\big)$ for estimating linear quantities of the solution to a given tolerance.

-This paper presents a quantum algorithm for solving linear algebra problems based on the classical linear iterative method \eqref{eq:sta ite}, utilizing Schr\"odingerization.
-The implementation details and complexity analysis are provided.
-The total query complexity is nearly $\mathscr{O}(\kappa^2 \text{polylog}\frac{1}{\varepsilon})$, where $\kappa = \kappa(BA)$ and $\varepsilon$ represents the desired accuracy.
-In particular, we provide the input model for the BPX quantum preconditioned system, achieving near-optimal complexity of $\mathscr{O}(\text{polylog} \frac{1}{\varepsilon})$ for the Schr\"odingerization-based preconditioning approach.
-This is achieved by exploiting the properties of preconditioned matrices in classical algorithms, introducing scale parameters related to $h$ into their respective block encoding parameters and applying the uniform singular value amplification technique in \cite{gilyen2019quantum,FangLinTong23marching}, effectively eliminating the influence of grid size.
-This enhancement broadens the applicability of the block-encoding framework to hierarchical elliptic/fractional Laplacian systems via the BPX preconditioner \cite{BNWX23} and paves the way for future extensions, such as integrating Nodal Auxiliary Space Preconditioning \cite{HX07} for H(curl)-conforming electromagnetic systems, further demonstrating the versatility of Schr\"odingerization-based preconditioning for complex PDEs.
+{ The proposed construction may be extended to finite element discretizations by appropriately modifying the operator $C_L$.
+Moreover, our treatment of the commuting identity offers a simplified alternative to the discontinuous Galerkin-based approach in \cite{DP24}, potentially streamlining the quantum realization of preconditioned systems in broader contexts.
+A detailed investigation of these extensions is left for future work.
+This enhancement broadens the applicability of the block-encoding framework to hierarchical elliptic/fractional Laplacian systems via the BPX preconditioner \cite{BNWX23} and paves the way for future extensions, such as integrating Nodal Auxiliary Space Preconditioning \cite{HX07} for H(curl)-conforming electromagnetic systems, further demonstrating the versatility of Schr\"odingerization-based preconditioning for complex PDEs.}